danielschwartz4/CS279/README.md

 How to use:

-Sources: Inspiration and some code comes from the following tutorial: https://www.youtube.com/watch?v=AkIUtUWpyZs&ab_channel=CodingNepal
+Sources: Inspiration and some snippets of code comes from the following tutorial: https://codepen.io/dcode-software/pen/ExXzdVM